-Our online habits have changed a lot over the past decade (and even over the past few years), with modern high-speed internet allowing for drastic worldwide increases in everything from bandwidth-heavy online gaming to the on-demand streaming of movies, TV shows, and live entertainment.
-Considering just how much we rely on the internet today, it’s worth it to spend a little time to nail down the right internet service provider for you — doubly so if, like an increasing number of people, you rely on your home internet for work (something that has become an even bigger concern as of late).
+Our online habits have changed a lot over the past decade, and modern high-speed internet now allows for drastic increases in all sorts of bandwidth-heavy activities from online gaming to the on-demand streaming of movies, TV shows, sports, and live entertainment.
+Considering just how much we rely on the internet today for almost everything, it’s worth spending a little time to find the best internet service provider for you — doubly so if, like a growing number of people, you rely on your home internet for work (something that has become an even bigger concern as of late).

-Choosing the right internet plan is also an important consideration if you’re cord-cutting (that is, completely replacing traditional cable or satellite TV with online streaming services), as nothing will ruin your streaming experience more than a sluggish and laggy connection.
-If any of the above applies to you and you’re ready to upgrade your connection, then you’ve come to the right place: These home internet deals and bundles from the top service providers will have you enjoying faster network speeds and saving some money in no time.
+Picking the right internet plan is also a vital consideration for those who are cutting the cord (that is, completely replacing a traditional cable or satellite TV subscription with online streaming services), as nothing will ruin a streaming experience more than a sluggish and laggy network connection.
+If any of the above applies to you and you’re ready to jump right in and upgrade your connection, then you’ve found the right place: These home internet deals and bundles from the top service providers will have you enjoying faster speeds and saving some money in no time.

-Bear in mind that these offers are naturally only offered in certain areas, so you’ll be limited to the service providers that are available in your particular geographic location.
-We also recommend buying your own router, which will end up paying for itself in the long run; otherwise, you’ll have to rent one from your ISP (usually to the tune of $10 to $15 per month for a very basic unit).
+These services are only available in certain geographic locations, so you’ll be limited to the service providers that serve your particular area.
+You should also consider buying your own router, which can easily end up paying for itself; otherwise, you’ll likely have to rent one from your ISP (usually to the tune of $10 to $15 per month for a rather basic unit).
 TV packages will still require additional equipment that you can’t buy yourself, however, so some rental fees may be unavoidable.

 Best home internet deals

-- — Internet plans starting at $40, plus a free year of Disney+ for new members and free setup for online sign-ups (a $99 value).
-The $80/month “Better Everything” plan includes Fios Gigabit internet, 425-plus TV channels, home phone, and free installation, along with a $100 Visa gift card and free router rental, and you can now mix and match services to build a custom bundle.
+- — Internet plans starting at $40, plus a free year of Disney+ for new members.
+The setup fee is waived for online customers (a $99 value).
+The $80/month Fios Gigabit plan also nets you a free router rental, and you can now mix and match services to build a custom bundle.

 - — Internet plans starting at $50/month with speeds of up to 400 Mbps, free modem rentals, free antivirus software, and no data caps.
 Internet plus TV bundles also start at $100/month, and Spectrum is offering up to a $500 buyout of your current contract if you switch.

-- — Basic Kinetic internet starting at $26/month (with 25-200 Mbps speeds and unlimited data) and 1,000 Mbps gigabit internet starting at just $56/month with no data cap, making Windstream one of the best values for gigabit internet.
-TV and internet bundles start at $54, with basic TV and gigabit packages available for as low as $75.
+- — Basic Kinetic internet starting at $26/month (with 25-200 Mbps speeds and unlimited data) and 1,000 Mbps plans starting at just $56/month with no data cap, making Windstream one of the best values for gigabit internet.
+TV and internet bundles start at $55, with basic TV and gigabit packages available for as low as $75.

 - — Optimum is offering new customers gigabit internet for $70 per year for life — no introductory offers or “first year only” caveats, plus a free $100 Amazon gift card for online sign-ups.
-Internet and TV bundles start at $80/month, with the $100/month package offering the best value with 200 Mbps speeds, 340+ channels (including some premium ones like HBO), free Showtime and Starz for one year, and a free $100 Amazon gift card.
+Internet and TV bundles start at $80/month, with the $95/month package offering the best value with 200 Mbps speeds, 340+ channels (including some premium ones like HBO), free Showtime and Starz for one year, and a free $100 Amazon gift card.

-Verizon’s high-speed internet service has a lot to offer, with speeds starting at 100-200 Mbps for $40 per month, and new customers get a free year of Disney+ (which reverts to just $7 per month after your free year is up) and the $99 setup fee waived if you order online.
-The best deal by far is the $80/month Fios Gigabit plan which includes 940 Mbps internet, a 425-channel TV package, home phone, and up to $500 in buyout reimbursement to help you get out of your current contract.
-New “Better Everything” plan members also get a $100 Visa gift card and a free three-year router rental.
+Verizon’s high-speed internet service has a lot to offer, with speeds starting at 100-200 Mbps for $40 per month, and new customers get a free year of Disney+ (which reverts to just $7 per month after your free year is up).
+The $99 setup fee is waived if you order online.
+The best value is arguably the $80/month Fios Gigabit plan which includes 940 Mbps internet and a free router rental, and Verizon is now allowing you to build your own internet, TV, and phone bundle so you can create a customized package that won’t leave you paying for stuff you don’t want or need.

 Spectrum internet plans start at $50 per month with speeds of up to 400 Mbps which isn’t a mind-blowing deal by itself, but the ISP is offering free modem rentals as well as free antivirus software with your plan.
 Basic speeds start at 100 Mbps, too.
 Furthermore, if you’re locked into a contract with another ISP you’re unhappy with, Spectrum is offering up to $500 to buy it out for you.
 Internet plus TV bundles also start at just $100 per month, which is one of the better deals going for a package of this kind.

 Xfinity is a solid no-frills choice if your needs are moderate.
-The 60 Mbps “Performance 60” plan starts at $40 per month, and for $40 more you can bundle the 150 Mbps internet plan with a basic TV package.
+The 100 Mbps “Performance 100” plan starts at $40 per month, and for $10 more you can bundle that plan with a basic TV package.
 Upgraded TV and internet packages with 150 Mbps internet and more channels start at $80, with high-speed internet-only gigabit plans starting at $80.
-You can also save $15 with Xfinity’s free self-installation kit, and new customers can receive a free $50 Visa gift card when they bundle internet and TV.
+You can also save $15 with Xfinity’s free self-installation kit.

-Basic internet plans from Cox run the gamut from $30 per month for 10 Mbps download speeds up to $80 per month for speeds of up to 300 Mbps, with two tiers in between these two.
+Basic internet plans from Cox run the gamut from $20 per month for 10 Mbps download speeds up to $80 per month for speeds of up to 300 Mbps, with two tiers in between these two.
 Cox also has its high-speed “Gigablast” internet plan which starts at $100 per month, giving you even faster download speeds of up to 940 Mbps.
-TV and internet bundles are also available starting at just $90, with 150 Mbps speeds and 220+ channels.
-This special pricing is for new customers who sign on for 12 months.
+TV and internet bundles are available starting at just $90, with 150 Mbps speeds and 220+ channels.

 Windstream plans start at an introductory pricing of $26 per month for the Enhanced Kinetic package (25-200 Mbps speeds with no data cap), but you can enjoy speeds of up to 1,000 Mbps with Windstream’s high-speed internet plans that start at just $56 — making this ISP one of the cheapest options for gigabit internet.
-It’s also a great value if you’re looking to bundle, with TV and internet bundles start at $54, with basic TV and gigabit packages available for as low as $75.
+It’s also a great value if you’re looking to bundle, with TV and internet packages start at $55 and basic TV and gigabit packages available for as low as $75.

 Suddenlink’s basic internet plans start at $35 per month with modest speeds of up to 100 Mbps and gigabit plans available for $85 per month, but if you’re looking to bundle, the ISP’s basic internet and TV packages might be a better value starting at a very affordable $80 per month.
-To sweeten the pot, Suddenlink is giving $150 Amazon gift cards and a free two-year HD cable box rental for new customers who bundle internet and TV in select areas.
-If all you need is internet, high-speed fiber-optic plans start at $55 per month.
+To sweeten the pot, Suddenlink is giving a $150 Amazon gift card and a free two-year HD cable box rental for new customers who bundle internet and TV in select areas.
+If all you need is fast internet, high-speed 400 Mbps fiber-optic plans are available for $55 per month.

 Optimum has a 940 Mbps gigabit plan available for $70 per month right now.
 That’s for life, meanign that the price won’t “return to normal” (i.e. go up) after your first year.
 The ISP is offering a $100 Amazon gift card for new customers who sign up online for select plans.
-On top of that, Optimum has nice internet and TV bundle which gets you 200 Mbps download speeds along with a whopping 340+ channels (including some premium ones like HBO), all for $100 per month with free installation, free Showtime and Starz for one year, and a free $100 Amazon gift card.
+On top of that, Optimum has nice internet and TV bundles which gets you 200 Mbps download speeds along with 200+ channels (including some premium ones like HBO), starting at $80 per month with free installation and a free Amazon gift card.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.